IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship

-Project Summary: St. Norbert College aims to develop a two-week immersive experience during the January term, in partnership with Mexico’s Universidad Panamericana.
-The program will be offered to students in the International Business and Language Area Studies majors and will focus on economic development and business issues related to U.S-Mexico relations.
-The intended goal of this IDEAS project is to increase the number of students studying abroad – particularly those from historically underrepresented groups — and improve accessibility by offering a shorter study abroad option.
+Project Summary: St. Norbert College aims to develop a two-week immersive study abroad experience during the January term in partnership with Mexico’s Universidad Panamericana.
+IDEAS grant funds will support the development of this course and an exploratory faculty trip to Mexico.
+The new program will be offered to students in its international business and language area studies majors and will focus on economic development and business issues related to U.S.-Mexico relations.
+The goal of this IDEAS project is to improve study abroad accessibility and increase the number of students going abroad by offering a shorter, affordable study abroad option.
 Additionally, St. Norbert College will develop and host a culminating business case competition, which will provide students the opportunity to showcase the knowledge and skills gained from the experience.

 SUNY Erie Community College